Cheek, Leslie, b. 1908 d. 1992

 Collection size: 4.2 linear ft. (partially microfilmed on 1 reel)

-Biographical/Historical Note: Museum director, editor.
-Died 1992.
+Biographical/Historical Note: Leslie Cheek (1908-1992) was a museum director and editor in Virginia.
 Cheek studied Fine Arts and was trained in architecture and stage design.
-His work as director of the Baltimore Museum of Art was marked by innovative and theatrical exhibitions, and led to his selection by the trustees of the Museum of Modern Art as curator for a planned exhibit "For Us The Living," regarding the rise of Nazism and facism in Europe.
+His work as director of the Baltimore Museum of Art was marked by innovative and theatrical exhibitions, and led to his selection by the trustees of the Museum of Modern Art as curator for a planned exhibit "For Us The Living," regarding the rise of Nazism and fascism in Europe.

-Material on reel 4885 was lent for microfilming, 1993, by Mary Tyler Cheek, widow of Leslie Cheek.
+Material on reel 4885 was lent for microfilming in 1993 by Mary Tyler Cheek, widow of Leslie Cheek.
 She donated the unmicrofilmed material, 1993.
 Mrs. Cheek deposited additional papers in the College of William and Mary (where Cheek had founded the Fine Arts Department in 1936), the Virginia State Library, and the Museum of Modern Art.

 How to Use this Collection